KelsyT/KelsyT.github.io/Teaming wtih microbes.md

 Consilience of microbiology, bacteriology, mycology, myrmecology, chemistry, agriculture has led to discoveries in soil science that are being applied to commercial agriculture, silviculture and viniculture.

-The preface is concluded with the promise that, if the soil food web is nurtured, your plants will grow more easily and healthier
+The preface is concluded with the promise that, if the soil food web is nurtured, your plants will grow more easily and become more healthy.

+Part 1: The Basic Science

+Chapter 1: What is the Soil Food Web and Why Should Gardeners Care?